Onion strings are a seriously sinful deep fried appetizer that will blow your mind. They are insanely delicious and super easy to make!

-Now fill a large bowl with buttermilk and drop the onion strings inside.
-Cover and set the bowl in the fridge for an hour.
+- Now fill a large bowl with buttermilk and drop the onion strings inside.
+Cover and set aside for an hour.

-Mix up the dry ingredients in another large bowl.
+- Mix up the flour, salt and pepper in another large bowl.
 Set aside till you are ready for it.

-Turn on your deep fryer, or fill you dutch oven with oil.
-Never fill all the way.
-You want to leave room for the food and bubbling.
+- Turn on your deep fryer, or fill you dutch oven with oil.
+Never fill all the way to the top.
+You want to leave room for the food and the oil to bubble up as things cook.
 Nothing is worse than a grease fire so fill only 1/3 to 1/2 full if using dutch oven option.
 Bring the oil temperature up to 375 degrees F.

-Pull the onions out of the fridge.
-Take a handful and let the excess mixture drain off.
-Dunk the onions in the flour mixture.
+- Uncover the onions and drain excess buttermilk mixture.
+Working in batches, dunk the onions in the flour mixture.
 Then drop them carefully into the oil.
 Cook until they are golden brown.
-Takes a few minutes, maybe 4 or 5 tops.
+This takes a few minutes, about 4 to 5 minutes.

 - Use a spider tool to remove the onion strings from the oil.
 Pop them on a paper towel lined plate to drain off excess grease.

 - You can add some coarse salt over top while still hot if desired.